Zululand Cat Conservation Project

 The Purpose of the Project

-Enable the establishment of a viable cheetah sub-population on Emdoneni Lodge with Cheetah Project.
+Enable the establishment of a viable cheetah sub-population.

 Related to the above, to test the efficiency of re-wilding methods and procedures, and reintroduction of such animals into protected areas and other game reserves.

 Raise awareness of cheetahs, caracals, servals and african wildcats, their biology and conservation status through interactions with animals that cannot be re-wilded or reintroduced into protected areas and other game reserves.

 The provision and maintenance of an environmentally friendly and aesthetic wildlife center for selected feline species.

 The management of a wildlife center in conformance with generally accepted standards, procedures and guidelines set by the KZN Wildlife Services.

 Cheetah – 5